timelessnesses/l4d2-fmsa/README.md

 ## Building

 `go install` and `go build main.go`
 (Note: this program requires you to install ActiveState' Tk and Tcl.
-If you are using Windows x64 Operating System, you can grab those in win64-bundle folder and paste it inside your program.
-But those binaries should be already included in zips.)
+If you are using Windows x64 Operating System those zipped files should be ready for you.)